vcj/drums/index.md

 <img src="images/drum-nonmap.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/drums/master/images/drum-nonmap.jpg', '_blank');" />

 There is inherent spatiality to drumming.
 I think there are actually a fair amount of drummers in NACIS!
 I have done no research on the topic but I’d wager that there’s some solid overlap in cartographers and drummers.
-For instance, past NACIS president <a href="https://twitter.com/A_C_Robinson">Anthony Robinson</a> is a drummer, too.
+For instance, past NACIS president <a href="https://twitter.com/A_C_Robinson">Anthony Robinson</a> is a drummer.
 This is his kit!

 <img src="images/arkit.JPG?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/drums/master/images/arkit.JPG', '_blank');" />